 The submitted abstracts will be reviewed for presentation and must be prepared in strict adherence to the instructions listed below:

-- Abstract should be clear and concise summary of the study and body must not exceed 300 words (excluding title and author information).
+- Abstract should be a clear and concise summary of the study and must not exceed 300 words (excluding title and author information).